zumbalogy/command_search/README.md

   will be called once per match with the value of the match and are free to have closures and side effects.
   This happens before any other parsing or searching steps.
-  Keys that are strings will be converted into a regex that is case insensitive and respects word boundaries.
-Regex keys will be used as is.
+  Keys that are strings will be converted into a regex that is case insensitive, respects word boundaries, and does not alias quoted sections of the query.
+  Regex keys will be used as is, but respect user quotations unless the regex matches the quotes.
+A query can be altered before being passed to CommandSearch to sidestep limitations.

 An example setup for searching a Foo class in MongoDB:
 ```ruby